awslabs/aws-encryption-sdk-specification/framework/test-vectors/test-vector-enumeration.md

 may not be as important as others and avoid writing them to a test vector manifest.

-Input configurations can be filtered at any point in the vector enumeration process, though it is beneficial to filter as early as possible to make enumeration as fast as possible.

 #### Motivation

 Some input configurations produced as a result of the enumeration above